SubodhSingh5436/Image_Segmentation/README.md

 We welcome contributions!
 If you have ideas for improvements, additional features, or bug fixes, please create an issue or submit a pull request.
 Refer to the Contribution Guidelines for more information.

 ## Acknowledgments
-I'm Really Thankful for my Colleagues and My Professor Jignesh Bhatt.
+I'm Really Thankful for my Colleagues and My Professor Dr.Jignesh Bhatt.